williameivikolsen/FYS4150/Project4/README.md

 ## 🎲 FYS4150 - Project 4: Studies of Phase Transitions in Magnetic Systems 🧲

-### A brief description of the different files in this folder

 The files in this folder solves the [given assignment](http://compphysics.github.io/ComputationalPhysics/doc/Projects/2020/Project4/pdf/Project4.pdf).

 The simulations are performed with the class IsingModel defined in `IsingModel.hpp` and `IsingModel.cpp`.